 Routines and Behaviour at our school are governed by codes of conduct, which are linked to the school’s Christian Values.
 At the beginning of the school year each class takes time to decide upon the rules that are pertinent to their own situations.
 Through displays, assemblies and the curriculum we reinforce key messages on a regular basis.

 School also operates a variety of rotas and routines.
 These have come into being in response to perceived needs – for example the playtime football rota – and time is taken to explain these reasons to children.
-The School Council are empowered to challenge our rules, and are sometimes charged with defining rules of their own.
+The School Parliament are empowered to challenge our rules, and are sometimes charged with defining rules of their own.
 Issues of ‘right and wrong’ are explored on a daily basis as we help children to find their place in our community.
 Through the curriculum children come to understand that rules exist to benefit all people, and that breaking these rules has consequences.
 This theme is central to our Behaviour and Discipline Policy.

 We host occasional visits from members of the wider community – the police, church, medical professionals etc, believing that real life stories and first-hand accounts can emphasise the importance of the rule of law for our pupils.